DMI runs evidence-based radio, television and mobile campaigns to change behaviours and save lives in developing countries.

 - Allocate airtime based on impact

 - Measure and attribute impact robustly

-Media campaigns will only be seen as legitimate interventions if they can show impact.
+Media campaigns will only be legitimate interventions if they show impact.
 Until recently there was little evidence that media campaigns change behaviours.
 DMI has run the first randomised controlled trial to prove that a media campaign changed health behaviours in a developing country.